Home Blog Countertops ▾ Cabinets ▾ Free Consult

 Can you provide a current Certificate of Insurance listing me as additionally insured?

 You want general liability (minimum $1M per occurrence) and workers' compensation coverage.
 If a worker is injured in your home and the contractor lacks workers' comp, you could be held liable.
 "Additionally insured" means you're covered if their work damages your property.
+Ask for the COI to come directly from the insurer, not a copy emailed by the contractor.

 Scope & Specifications Questions